NotWearingPants/CTF-Writeups/writeups/Google-CTF-2018-Quals/back-to-the-basics/README.md

 ![Entering the Flag](images/solved_flag.png)

 This challenge was awesome, I would have never used a Commodore 64 emulator or BASIC code otherwise, thanks Google :)

+If you want a peek behind the scenes, you can find Google's source code for this challenge [here](https://github.com/google/google-ctf/tree/master/2018/quals/re-basics/src).